-Aim to keep the water level between 1⁄2 and 3⁄4 up the gauge and refill the gas tank as detailed earlier whenever it is empty.
+Aim to keep the water level between 1⁄2 and 3⁄4 up the gauge and never let the boiler run dry as this may seriously damage the model.

+Re-fill the gas tank as detailed earlier whenever it is empty.
 In this way, you can keep the loco in steam and at working pressure as long as you like.

 Don't forget to re-fill the displacement lubricator about every 45 minutes.